See 2018 contest details below

 In an effort to foster narrative nonfiction storytelling at newspapers across America, The Dallas Morning News sponsors the annual Best American Newspaper Narratives writing contest conducted by the Mayborn Conference.

 Each year, we invite submissions of extraordinary long-form narrative nonfiction that were published the prior year in a daily U.S. newspaper or a U.S. newspaper website.
-Writers and editors may submit from one to five narratives, including narratives that are part of a series.
+Writers and editors may submit up to five narratives, including narratives that are part of a series.
+A series will count as one entry.
+Individuals whose work was published the prior year in a daily U.S. newspaper or a U.S. newspaper website may enter.
 The Best American Newspaper Narratives writing contest jurors, a pool of award-winning narrative writers and editors from around the country, will select three winners, three runners-up and four notable narratives.

 - First place winner will receive $5,000 and free registration to attend the Mayborn Literary Nonfiction Conference July 20-22, 2018, in Grapevine, Texas

 If the winning narrative is co-authored by more than one writer, the Mayborn will divide the award among all authors.
 The three winning narratives, the three runners-up and the four notable narratives will be published by the University of North Texas Press/Mayborn Graduate Institute of Journalism in both print and e-book form, in an anthology called the Best American Newspaper Narratives.
 Rights are granted nonexclusively and the newspaper retains copyright (see entry agreement/release form for additional details).

 - Entries must have been published between Jan.
 1 and Dec.
 31, 2017.

 - Entries must be submitted electronically via email to email@example.com.